FOREX-Dollar falls on rising fears trade war will hit U.S. growth

 Market attention will be on Chinese retail sales and industrial output for July, due out on Wednesday, to gauge the trade war's impact on domestic activity.

-Investors will also be focused on the U.S. Federal Reserve's annual symposium at Jackson Hole, Wyoming, later this month, seeking greater clarity on the future path of interest rates.
+Investors will also be focused on the U.S. Federal Reserve's annual symposium at Jackson Hole, Wyoming, later in the week, seeking greater clarity on the future path of interest rates.
 Markets are expecting two to three additional rate cuts from the Fed by the end of the year.
-(Reporting by Kate Duguid and Saikat Chatterjee Editing by Paul Simao and Steve Orlofsky)
+(Reporting by Kate Duguid and Saikat Chatterjee Editing by Paul Simao)